good-labs/greater-good-affirmation/README.md

 We are actively working on the first draft of the pledge, please make suggestions or comments to the document [here](https://docs.google.com/document/d/1KtU-g5NpAb8K-tNrG8P0KMwRO44iLETLRPbuBFiyUts/edit).
+The (live) version on the site is updated regularly after conversation with changes, and when discussion dies down the first (official) release will go out.

 ### How do I take the pledge?